 In 2015 we packed up our bags and went travelling.
 But we’re not your average travellers, no sirree.
 We lugged our bags around North America but before we went home we obviously had to spend seven weeks in our favourite place in the world!
 We lived like locals – planning each day as it came and doing whatever we wanted with all the time in the world.
 It wasn’t long into our seven weeks that after a night-time ride on the Seven Dwarves Mine Train Liam ushered me towards Rapunzel’s tower and got down on one knee as the explosions of Wishes started going off around us.

-So I guess I didn’t have too much to wish for anymore but in 2016 we were back like the loyal fans we were.
+So I guess I didn’t have too much to wish for anymore but in 2016 we were back like the loyal fans we are.
 We watched Wishes twice and both times we had spectacular views.
 In previous years we had been disappointed to have our views blocked by kids on shoulders, balloons, and people pushing in front when we’d staked out a spot.
 But both times on that trip we had perfect views, and though the show was getting somewhat tired, I brought myself the Wishes Pandora charm to commemorate the luck we’d had.
 But I did ponder when they’d retire the show altogether.

 It wasn’t too long after that Disney announced the end of Wishes.
 It was sad, I am sad – I don’t know how a soundtrack, or a fireworks display for that matter, will ever match up to Wishes.
 But I’m excited to see and hear.
 We won’t be back until September 2018 now.
 We’ll be getting married at our favourite place on earth.
 And the new fireworks?
 They’re called Happily Ever After, of course!
 Thank you Walt Disney World, for making my Wishes come true – I can’t wait for my own Happily Ever After.